-A proud trans prostitute since the age of nine, Luana Muniz, now fifty-nine, shaped a new reality for trans sex workers in her “hostel” by housing generations of trans sex workers in Rio de Janeiro, a city that has been a dangerous home for it’s LGBTQ community.
+A proud trans prostitute since the age of eleven, Luana Muniz, now fifty-nine, shaped a new reality in her “hostel” by housing generations of trans sex workers in Rio de Janeiro, Brazil a city that has been a dangerous home for it’s LGBTQ community.
 Queen of Lapa, filmed during the 2016 Olympics, explores the sex workers day-to-day lives, quests for love, rivalries and Muniz’s mentoring of the next generation.

 I grew up in the neighborhood of Gloria, which is adjacent to Lapa, in Rio de Janeiro, Brazil.
 “Queen of Lapa” is my directorial debut and the project is very personal to me.

 I have heard about Luana Muniz and her safe home for transsexual sex workers living and working in Lapa ever since I was a child.
 My father was a neighborhood negotiator at one point in the early 1990's between the sex workers and our neighborhood leaders.

 The sex workers, work on a street that joins Gloria and Lapa and the residents of Gloria were growing concerned about the activity.
 Needless to say, my father made all parties happy in the end and this led to a greater cooperation and understanding between the neighborhood and the sex workers, who to this day work there.
 My grandmother is a famous civil rights leader and revolutionary in Brazil and I feel this project is my way of continuing her, and my father's legacy of human rights advocacy.